-Materials, methods, procedures and related topics in the teaching of mathematics in the high school.
-Includes the selection, evaluation and use of educational software and the knowledge and skills needed for computer-assisted instruction.
+Materials, methods, procedures, and related topics in the teaching of mathematics in the high school.
+Includes the selection, evaluation, and use of educational software and the knowledge and skills needed for computer-assisted instruction.
 Also includes the practical application of the instructional use of computers in math subjects.
 Methods of teaching the students to read the literature in the subject are emphasized.
 A substantial project will be required.
+Candidates are required to create lessons based on the South Carolina Academic Standards.
 Second semester, three hours.